-The Joseph L. Rotman School of Management, commonly known as the Rotman School of Management, is the business school at the University of Toronto.
+The Joseph L. Rotman School of Management is the business school at the University of Toronto.
 Established in 1950, Rotman offers undergraduate, graduate and doctoral programs in business administration, finance and commerce.

 For its full-time MBA program, Rotman’s value proposition is built upon 1) an innovative curriculum; 2) tailored career services; and 3) Self Development Laboratory.
 Let’s look at these a little bit closer.

 Through experiential learning and integrative thinking students discover how to view the big picture to solve problems creatively.
 Business design is a signature aspect of the Rotman MBA.
 Specifically, this is problem-solving and “designer” thinking at its finest to create business value.
 In fact, the Business Design truly distinguishes the MBA offerings at this Canadian b-school, taking learning from the classroom to the real world.

 Career services are available to MBA students even before classes begin with access to the Career Centre.
 Coaching sessions, flexible internship programs, and mentorships within the Toronto business community uniquely prepare Rotman graduates for post-MBA careers.